From the Canadian Landscape Charter to the PORTFOLIOS

-BCSLA -BRITISH COLUMBIA ASSOCIATION OF LANDSCAPE ARCHITECTS
+BCSLA - BC SOCIETY OF LANDSCAPE ARCHITECTS

 ▶︎ The Metamorphous seawall provides a new direction for bank retention as faceted sculptural corten wall, inspired from natural formations, while promoting private participation in enhancing the public foreshore and creating habitat.
 The development and execution of the wall and shoreline enhancement illustrates the first of such an endeavor along Vancouver’s waterfront.
 The project shines as an example of both functional and accessible art that is helping sculpt an identity for Vancouver’s shorelines.

 ▶︎ People who walk Carol’s Labyrinth describe feelings of introspective peace, quiet and stillness.
 The labyrinth reminds us that our path in life is a winding journey in search of meaning and purpose that evokes the author’s past while inspiring the walker’s future

 ▶︎ Carol Shield Memorial Labyrinth, King’s Park, Winnipeg, MB